TuringLang/Turing.jl/docs/src/using-turing/sampler-viz.md

 The only parameter that needs to be set other than the number of iterations to run is the target acceptance rate.
 In the Hoffman and Gelman paper, they note that a target acceptance rate of 0.65 is typical.

 Here is a plot showing a very high acceptance rate.
-Note that it appears to "stick" to a local minima and is not particularly good at exploring the posterior.
+Note that it appears to "stick" to a mode and is not particularly good at exploring the posterior as compared to the 0.65 target acceptance ratio case.

 ```julia
 c = sample(model, NUTS(0.95), 1000)